Educational game app Babaoo

 AI and education

-What are we talking about anyway?
+AI: what are we talking about anyway?

 Before we venture into the world of AI, let’s lay the foundations for understanding it with a few definitions.